Inoguchi Toshihira

-Toshihira Inoguchi (猪口 敏平, Inoguchi Toshihira) was a Japanese Vice-Admiral and served as the commander of the Yamato-Class Battleship Musashi during World War II until his death.
+Toshihira Inoguchi (猪口 敏平, Inoguchi Toshihira) was a Japanese vice-admiral and served as the commander of the Yamato-Class Battleship Musashi during World War II until his death.

+Biography

 Inoguchi was born in Tottori prefecture.
 He graduated from the 46th class of the Imperial Japanese Naval Academy on 21 November 1918, ranking 10th of 124 cadets.
 He was posted to the armored cruiser Tokiwa until 1 August 1919, when he was reassigned to the light cruiser Tatsuta until 1 December 1919, when he was sent to the Naval Gunnery School for its Basic Gunnery Course.
-He completed the course on 31 May 1920, and was sent to the Torpedo School for its Basic Course, completing this on 1 December 1920, when he was posted to the destroyer Hakaze.
+He completed the course on 31 May 1920 and was sent to the Torpedo School for its Basic Course, completing this on 1 December 1920, when he was posted to the destroyer Hakaze.
 He served aboard Hakaze until 7 May 1921, when he was posted to the armored cruiser Yakumo.
 While serving aboard Yakumo, he was promoted to lieutenant junior grade on 1 December 1921.

 On 15 May 1922, Inoguchi was reassigned to the light cruiser Oi, serving aboard her until 10 November 1922.
 On 22 September 1923, he was assigned as an equipping officer of the gunboat Katata, and became the vessel's navigator on 20 October 1923, serving in that position until 1 December 1923, when he was selected to attend the Gunnery School's Advanced Course.
 He completed the course on 1 December 1924 and was promoted to lieutenant and assigned as a division officer aboard battleship Hyuga, serving in that position until 1 December 1925, when he returned to the Gunnery School to attend the Specialist Course, completing the course on 15 November 1926.
 He was promoted to lieutenant commander on 30 November 1929.

 On 1 November 1930, Inoguchi was appointed gunnery officer of light cruiser Kinu, serving aboard her until 1 December 1931, when he was appointed the staff gunnery officer of Destroyer Squadron (DesRon) 2 until 1 December 1932.
 He was promoted to commander on 15 November 1934.
 On 15 November 1935, he was appointed gunnery officer of battleship Fuso, serving aboard her until 1 December 1936, when he was appointed staff gunnery officer of the Combined Fleet, with additional duty as staff gunnery officer of 1st Fleet.
 On 1 December 1937, he was appointed executive officer of the light cruiser Kuma, serving aboard her until 1 April 1938.

 Promoted to captain on 15 November 1939, Inoguchi was given his first command, fleet oiler Iro, on 15 October 1940.
 He commanded Iro until 24 May 1941, when he was appointed chief instructor of the Naval Gunnery School (renamed Yokosuka Gunnery School on 1 June 1941), where he was serving when hostilities broke out between Japan and the United States.
 He remained in this post until 5 May 1942, when he was attached to Yokosuka Naval District.
 He was given command of light cruiser Natori on 1 July 1942.